-In the 2008-2009 school year, our school created its own curriculum called The Continuum.
-Together with a Curriculum Consultant, all of our teachers worked to identify the specific skills, from Toddlers to K-5’s, that students should cultivate during their years at our school.
-These skills, or objectives for skill acquisition, follow national and state standards, are research-based, and, most importantly, are developmentally appropriate.
-In addition, we review, refine and update these objectives each year based on teacher feedback.
+To create the curriculum, our teachers identified the specific skills, from Toddlers to K-5’s, that students need to master during their years at our school.
+These skills follow national and state standards, are research-based, and, most importantly, are developmentally appropriate.

-Each age level has a specific list of objectives that are taught throughout the year.
-The teacher chooses from the objectives and creates a lesson plan around those specific skills pulling from various in-house resources.
+Each age level has specific skills that are taught throughout the year.
+The teacher creates a lesson plan around those skills using a variety of approaches.
 In this way, an art project may actually be a language arts, math and science activity all rolled into one.
-A teacher can review the objectives from the age level preceding and succeeding the one she is teaching and clearly see where their children have been and where they need to be guided.
+We work on some skills every year.
+Some children need extra encouragement in some areas while others are ready to move forward— and we work hard to challenge and motivate each child no matter where they are along the continuum.

-A child’s Progress Review follows The Continuum.
-Children are evaluated both at the beginning of the year and the end of the year, and progress is reported on the developmental objectives appropriate for each age.
-In this way, parents can see what skills their child is encouraged to acquire and how well the child is doing along the continuum.
-The objectives are developmental in nature and build on one another.
-Children develop at their own rate and each objective can be modified or enriched based on the needs of each individual class and student.
+Children are evaluated both at the beginning of the year and the end of the year, and progress is reported on the skills appropriate for each age.
+In this way, parents can see the skills their child will be learning and how far along they are on the Continuum at the beginning of the year and understand the wonderful growth and progress experienced by the end of the year.

 In 2015, we added STEAM to our Curriculum.
-Once a week, a teacher visits each class to introduce, in an age-appropriate manner, the concepts of Science, Technology, Engineering, Art & Math.
+The concepts of Science, Technology, Engineering, Art & Math and reinforced through a variety of learning opportunities available to every age.
 Children have made their own snow and elephant toothpaste (chemical reactions), investigated magnets, explored nature, created “slime” (a polymer), talked about symmetry– and had a ball!!
 This addition has been overwhelmingly positively received by both students and parents alike!

 ADAPTIVE LEARNING CENTER